dbogatic/poa_blockchain/README.md

     * `./geth --datadir node1 --unlock "0x2AfA4Bee82ddAE1467C27E56291C60d71D6A590F" --mine --rpc --allow-insecure-unlock`

-    * The password we set when we initialized each Node we use when we start the blockchain.
+    * The password we set when we initialized each node we use when we start the blockchain.

 * ![unlock_mining](images/Screen_Shot5.png)